We are registered with the Information Commissioners Office under Registration No. C1128901

 You may give us your name and contact details by filling in forms or by corresponding with us by post, phone, email or otherwise.

-This also includes personal data you provide when you register as a supporter of the Campaign, subscribe to any mailing lists, give feedback and/or contact us directly via such forms, email, telephone or similar mediums.
+This also includes personal data you provide when you register as a supporter of any Hugh Goulbourne Labour campaign(s), subscribe to any mailing lists, give feedback and/or contact us directly via such forms, email, telephone or similar mediums.

 We will only use your personal data when the law allows us to.
 We will use your personal data in the following circumstances:

 We will never sell your personal data to any other organisation and we will not share your personal data unless it is obvious that this is what we are going to do (such as the signing of a petition).
 We may share your data: